kirame09/sparkpost-api-documentation/services/recipient-lists.md

 in the results body.
 Use the **num_rcpt_errors** parameter to limit the number of recipient errors returned.

-**Note:** The "return_path" in the POST request body applies to SparkPost Elite only.

 + Parameters
   + num_rcpt_errors (optional, number, `3`) ...
 Maximum number of recipient errors that this call can return, otherwise all validation errors are returned.